H2020-newTRENDs/FLEX/README.md

 FLEX contains three modules:

 * `FLEX-Behavior` generates the hourly activity and energy demand profile of a pre-defined individual household.
-The results include (1) appliance electricity demand, (2) domestic hot water demand, (3) driving profile, and (4) building occupation.
+The results include (1) appliance electricity demand, (2) domestic hot water demand, and (3) building occupation.
 * `FLEX-Operation` takes the results of `FLEX-Behavior` as input and calculates the household's system operation and energy demand in hourly resolution, given its building and technology configurations.
 The household can be calculated as (1) a consumer or prosumer (consumer + PV) without optimization,